../

 deleteMat (Mat ptr) = Linear.fromSystemIO $ free ptr

--- Fill matrix operation, doesn't consume resource, so it accepts MatRef
+-- Fill matrix operation, does not consume resources, so accepts MatRef

 fillMat :: MatRef -> IO ()